Palisade (pathology): Rosette

 in the rosette are peripherally positioned and form a ring or halo around the hub.

 Pathogenesis

 Rosettes may be considered primary or secondary manifestations of tumor architecture.
 Primary rosettes form as a characteristic growth pattern of a given tumor type whereas secondary rosettes result from the influence of external factors on tumor growth.
-For example, in the latter instance, regressive cell swelling may centripetally displace the cytoplasm as the nucleus is squeezed to the periphery.
-Although the presence of primary rosettes may suggest a given diagnosis, usually this finding alone is not considered absolutely pathognomic for one specific tumor type.
+For example, regressive cell swelling may centripetally displace the cytoplasm as the nucleus is squeezed to the periphery, forming a secondary rosette.
+Although the presence of primary rosettes may suggest a given diagnosis, usually this finding alone is not considered absolutely pathognomonic for one specific tumor type.